What is an insight?

 Three weeks into the project, the team struggled to generate meaningful content.

-I didn't want to fail and prove Chris was right about us consultants.
+But I didn't want to fail and prove Chris was right about us consultants.

 We badly needed a breakthrough.